IntersectMBO/plutus/docusaurus/docs/adr/adr-index.md

 # Architectural decision records

 We document our architectural and design decisions for all of our components.
-In order to do that, there is practice called architectural decision records ("ADR"), that we can integrate into our workflow.
+To do that, there is a practice called architectural decision records (ADR), that we can integrate into our workflow.
 An ADR is a document that captures an important architectural decision made along with its context and consequences.

 The goals are: